Catalogue of $C$-paired spin-momentum locking in antiferromagnetic systems: General theory of CSML

-Together with three different types proposed above, 12 elementary kinds of CSVLs listed in the table in Fig.~\ref{fig3} (a) can completely characterize and serve as building blocks for all the CSVLs as also indicated by the subscript numbers in the left bottom corner of each type of CSVLs in 38 CSVL MPGs in Fig.~\ref{fig2}.
+Together with three different types proposed above, 12 elementary kinds of CSMLs listed in the table in Fig.~\ref{fig3} (a) can completely characterize and serve as building blocks for all the CSMLs as also indicated by the subscript numbers in the left bottom corner of each type of CSMLs in 38 CSML MPGs in Fig.~\ref{fig2}.
 They can be concretely labeled as $F-T^{N_1(')}_{N_2(')}-R$, where $F$=Hex, Tri, Ort, or Tet stands for the hexagonal, trigonal, orthorhombic or tetragonal family, and $T=L, P$ or $S$ means collinear, coplanar or spatial type, the superscript $N_1(')$ and subscript $N_2(')$ represent generators in $\overline{G}^{\bm{k}}$ and $\{g_m \}$, and $R=$ Orth or Para means orthogonal or parallel between rotation axes of $N_1(')$ and $N_2(')$.
 Noted that for a more compact notation, the suffix $-R$ can be removed since the 12 elementary kinds can only belong to either -Orth or -Para but not both.